8ctopus/apache-php-fpm-alpine/README.md

 ## build the docker image

-_Note_: This is only for the maintainer of this project.
+_Note_: This is only for the project maintainer.

 ```sh
 # build php spx module